 Purpose of the Study

-This study aimed to examine the self-efficacy of K-5 elementary teachers required to teach engineering in a rural school in southeastern North Carolina.
+This study examined the self-efficacy of K-5 elementary teachers required to teach engineering in a rural school in southeastern North Carolina.
 The primary research question asked was as follows: What was the influence of EiE PD on teachers’ (a) engineering teaching efficacy and beliefs, (b) engineering teaching outcome expectancy, and (c) engineering instruction.

 An embedded mixed methods design examined the influence of EiE PD on K-5 elementary teachers’ self-efficacy.
 As Creswell and Plano Clark (2018) stated, “Embedded design mixes the different data sets at the design level” (p.
 67).
 This research design gained its popularity from researchers testing an intervention in a school setting (Creswell, 2014).
-In the current study, we embedded qualitative data within a quantitative methodology.
+Within a quantitative methodology, we embedded qualitative data.
 As such, within the overall design, the qualitative data was supplemental (as recommended by Creswell & Plano Clark, 2018).

-The quantitative, repeated measure descriptive part of the study involved tracking the influence of the EiE PD on teachers’ self-efficacy over 6 months.
+The quantitative part of the study involved tracking the influence of the EiE PD on teachers’ self-efficacy over 6 months.
 Meanwhile, the qualitative data (i.e., interviews) provided in-depth information from the participants related to their perceived self-efficacy.
 Data were collected sequentially in this order: presurvey (Week 2), postsurvey (Week 10), interviews (Week 16), and delayed-postsurvey (Week 22).
 See Figure 1.